 This will denote what happened with the second leg of the call for subsequent requests to your connect application URL (in case of multiple attempts) or if the previous applet itself was “connect”.

 ‘digits’ will be passed if there was a 'Gather' or ‘IVR’ applet before this applet and will be equal to the input digits that were entered.
 NOTE: This parameter comes with a double quote (") before and after the number.
 You'll have to trim() this parameter for double quotes (") to get the actual digits.

 If the call was initiated via API, the value that was passed in CustomField in the API call will be set here.

-This will be populated if previous applet was "voicemail".
+This will be populated if the previous applet was "voicemail".
 It will contain the URL of the voicemail recording.
-There could be delay before the recording can be accessed depending on the length of the recording file.
+There could be a delay before the recording can be accessed depending on the length of the recording file.

 The following parameters have been deprecated and are no longer supported.
 Some of these values might be passed inadvertently and applications should not rely on them anymore.

 have only the phone number in the response body and nothing else.